 The LEP population was mapped to show LEP individuals as a percent of total population by census tract as shown in the attached map.
 There are several concentrations of LEP populations located mostly in Franklin County.
-These areas include: between SR 161 and I-270, south of SR 161 along I-71, around the Columbus International Airport between Broad Street and 5th Avenue, The Ohio State University, along SR 33 south of SR 161 and along west I-270 and West Broad Street.
-Individually, Spanish-speaking LEP populations are located throughout Franklin County, African-speaking primarily on the East side of Franklin County and Chinese-speaking primarily on the Northwest side of Franklin County.
+These areas include: around Morse Rd., and SR3/Cleveland Ave, between SR 161 and I-270, The Ohio State University, along SR 33 south of SR 161 and along west I-270 and West Broad Street.
+Individually, Spanish-speaking LEP populations are located throughout Franklin County, and Chinese-speaking primarily on the Northwest side of Franklin County.
+The "Other," languages are fairly scattered throughout Franklin County, as well.